studio-symmetries/studio-color-book/README.md

 - **/references**: Reference images and inspirations used for developing the concepts.
 - **/book_design**: Resources for designing the final layout of the coloring book.

+## Concept Checklist

+To track the progress of each concept, refer to our [Concept Checklist](CONCEPT_CHECKLIST.md).
+This checklist provides an engaging and interactive way to see which concepts have been developed, which prompts have been written, and which line art has been completed.

 ## Getting Started

 1. **Explore Concepts**: Start by browsing the  directory to understand the themes and characters for each edition.